It’s time to respect that Republicans care about only one thing: winning

 — Matt Walsh (@MattWalshBlog) September 20, 2020

 Personally, I appreciate the honesty of Walsh’s admission.
-(I even let him know as much on Twitter, admittedly with a crude insult thrown in for good measure.)
+(I even let him know as much on Twitter, with a crude insult thrown in for good measure.)
 Despite McConnell’s and Graham’s façade of righteousness, this isn’t a case where the circumstances happen to demand the desired result; it’s one where the circumstances are reverse-engineered to justify the desired result.

-If you don’t believe me, believe Donald Trump, who takes after Walsh more so than his colleagues McConnell and Graham, with a consistent dedication to saying the quiet part out loud:
+If you don’t believe me, though, believe Donald Trump, who takes after Walsh more so than his colleagues, McConnell and Graham, with a consistent dedication to saying the quiet part out loud:

 “When you have the Senate, when you have the votes, you can sort of do what you want as long as you have it,” says Trump, defending moving ahead with SCOTUS nomination 44 days until the election after GOP wouldn’t move ahead with Garland eight months before an election